Why I do this work

 - Completion of 50 hours of EMDR training and consultation from Personal Transformation Institute.

-Are you ready to get support, feel better, and start living life again?
+Are you ready to get support and start living life again?
 Schedule your first therapy session!